-At the EU Energy Council held on June 6, 2008, European energy ministers reached broad agreement over the general orientations.
-On the issue of separating the transmission network operator's activities from generation and supply activities, the idea of a third way forward that guarantee put independence of the transmission network operator preserving the financial interests of vertically integrated companies.
-This third called the OTI" (Independent Transmission Operator) option" was proposed for both the gas and electricity sector.
+At the EU Energy Council held on June 6, 2008, European energy ministers reached broad agreement over the orientations.
+On the issue of separating the transmission network operator's activities from generation and supply activities, the idea of a third way was put forward that independence quarantee the transmission network operator preserving the financial interests of vertically integrated companies.
+This third way, called the "ITO Transmission (Independent Operator) option" was proposed for both the gas and electricity sector.
 Subject to adoption, which is unlikely to take place before 2009, the provisions of the directive should: